Dprashanth2001/delta-demo/README.md

 # delta-demo
-This is my first Delta demo project in Github
+This is my first Delta demo project in Github.